critgames/gameplay/_pages/escaping-wilderun-characters.md

 His piercing eyes, a deep green with warm brown, are framed by thick, dark lashes and often hold a hint of both intensity and playfulness.
 His shoulder-length, dark brown hair, thick and slightly wavy, is often styled loosely, falling around his shoulders in a way that accentuates his features.
 He often carries a slight smirk or a knowing glint in his eyes, suggesting a confident and perhaps mischievous personality.

 ### Goals
-* Further establish  fame and reputation as a legendary battle mage.
+* **Fame & Fortune** - Further establish fame and reputation as a legendary battle mage.
-* Earn the admiration and respect of compatriorts as a source of inspiration and example of determination and skill.
+* **A Model Rolemodel** - Earn the admiration and respect of compatriorts as a source of inspiration and example of determination and skill.
-* Have a good story to tell for his next book.
+* **Regaling Tales** - Have a good story to tell for his next book.

 ## [Escaping Wilderun]({{'/escaping-wilderun' | relative_url }})
 <a href="{{'/escaping-wilderun/' | relative_url }}" title="Escaping Wilderun">![Escaping Wilderun]({{ '/assets/images/escaping-wilderun/header.webp' | relative_url }})</a>